ukashceyner/retail-analytics/INSIGHTS.md

 Standard shipping is about 60% of orders.
 Premium options see higher cart abandonment.

-People are weirdly price-sensitive about shipping even when they're buying expensive stuff.
+People are price sensitive about shipping even when they're buying expensive stuff.
 A $5 shipping fee on a $200 order feels worse than it should.
 Consider free standard shipping and price premium options to cover costs rather than maximize margin.

 ## Seasonality